applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

-# METHANE System Patterns
+# METAGRAPH System Patterns

 ## System Architecture

-METHANE is built as a single-page application (SPA) using React, with a focus on direct interaction with Bitcoin blockchain APIs through the Oyl SDK and wallet functionality through the LaserEyes package.
+METAGRAPH is built as a single-page application (SPA) using React, with a focus on direct interaction with Bitcoin blockchain APIs through the Oyl SDK and wallet functionality through the LaserEyes package.
 The architecture is designed to be modular, maintainable, and extensible.

 ### High-Level Architecture